archlinux/aur/README.md

 If you omit the `version` label in the manifest, the script will try to extract the version of the first aur or repo package.
 It will patch it into the copied manifest.

+The provided `app.user` and `app.group` fields will be resolved against the targets user/group mappings.
+If not possible, keeps the set value.
+This should be handled by rkt at some point (according to spec) but currently isn't.

 #### Packages
 You may provide a set of files in your source directory to declare the archlinux packages to be installed.
 A single packagename should be provide on each line.
 The containers rootfs is initialized by installing the `filesystem` package via `pacstrap -cdGM`.